ajfdez/TrimWheel/README.md

 Even the most el cheapo encoder found on Amazon will perform much more better than those used in the Saitek/Logitech hardware controllers.
-Look for "rotary encoder" on Amazon or your electronics parts supplier to find yours.
+Look for **rotary encoder** on Amazon or your electronics parts supplier to find yours.
 This code uses hardware interrupts for not loosing a single rotary step, Allowing for better simulation inmersion and accuracy with a tactile feedback control.

 The trim wheel is a simple rotary encoder used to control the trim wheel in the simulator.
 The Arduino board is connected to the PC via USB and the SPAD.neXt software is used to communicate with the Arduino board.

 SPAD.neXt is a software that allows you to create custom controls for flight simulators.
 You can download it from https://www.spadnext.com/.
-A license for running SPAD.next is needed, and charges may apply.
+A license for running SPAD.neXt is needed, and charges may apply.

 This project is not endorsed or afiliated in any way with SPAD.neXt.